Maurizio Nichetti - Biography & Brief Filmography

 - Il Cammissario Lo Gatto 1986

 - Il Bi E Il Ba 1986

 By 1989, Nichetti had firmly established himself as a writer, producer, director and actor.
 During that year, he released Ladri di Saponette (The Icicle Thief).
-This film lampoons the classic Sica film, The Bicycle Thief.
+This film lampoons the classic De Sica film, Bicycle Thieves.
 It's a film within a film that's interrupted with live action and obnoxious, hysterical commercials that are just fantastic.